Trump Claims He Didn't Say He Wanted To Arm Teachers — But Says It'll Work

 She also says that a past history of violence — not mental illness — is a predictor of mass murder.
 "A history of violence is a much more accurate indicator of propensity to gun violence, compared to the broad category of mental illness.
 A history of domestic violence, of animal cruelty, of other violent crimes is something that doctors and family members should take seriously," Gardiner tells Refinery29.
 "I don't think that Americans have a higher propensity to violence than people in other countries, but what we do have uniquely in America is easy availability of guns."

-Following the shooting, Broward County sheriff deputies will be authorized to carry weapons on school grounds.
+Following the shooting, Broward County sheriff deputies will be authorised to carry weapons on school grounds.

 Advertisement